dcycle/realistic_dummy_content/realistic_dummy_content/fields/node/article/field_image/README.txt

-The files herein are used by Realistic dummy content to replace generated content for image fields in article nodes (entity type: node; bundle: article; this is determined by the directory structure).
+The files herein are used by Realistic dummy content to replace generated content for image fields in article nodes (entity type: node; bundle: article; this is determined by the directory structure -- node/article/field_image).

-Some files contain non-latin characters and spaces on purpose so our test can make sure they are still imported correctly.
+Some files might contain special characters on purpose so our test can make sure they are still imported correctly.

 Licenses for these images: